appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ## Formatting The Fetched Data

 Now we need to display the fetched data in a presentable format.
 This can be done using the UI widgets provided by Appsmith.
 We need to follow some easy steps to bind the data fetched from Redshift database into a table.
 First, expand the Page1 dropdown menu and then click on the `+` icon beside `Widgets` option.
-It lists down different UI widgets that can be used to build our aaplication's UI.
+It lists down different UI widgets that can be used to build our application's UI.
 Select the 'Table' widget then drag and drop that on the canvas.
 Something like this is visible:

 ![Screenshot twenty three](../.gitbook/assets/redshift-appsmith-23.png)